kubereboot/charts/charts/kured/README.md

 ## Upgrade Notes

+### From 4.x to 5.x

+We improved two security-related default-values:
+- `hostNetwork` is set to `false` by default now.
+- `readOnlyRootFilesystem` is set to `true` by default now.
+Both parameters can be configured to its old values from 4.x

 ### From 3.x to 4.x

 We have migrated the code and its release artifacts (helm charts, docker images, manifests) to an